gerasimosmichalitsianos/compare_netcdf_or_grib/README.md

-    This is a simple Python3 command-line program that iterates through the matchines variables of two NetCDF4 files, and computes some basic statistics (mean, min., max., and standard deviation), writing those statistics to the console (e.g. UNIX/Linux terminal).
-For each variable, an array of differences is computed (e.g. the absolute value of the first array minus the second array), and the same statistics are computed and written to the console.
+    This is a simple Python3 command-line program that iterates through the matchines variables of two NetCDF4 files, and computes some basic statistics (mean, min., max., and standard deviation), writing those statistics to a text file.
+For each variable, an array of differences is computed (e.g. the absolute value of the first array minus the second array), and the same statistics are computed and written to the output text file.
     Variables that do not have the same x,y NetCDF dimensions are skipped, and only variable keys that exist in BOTH NetCDF4 files, passed-in via command-line, are considered.

     Note that when the number of elements is displayed for each array, however, that these may be differ between the two NetCDFs for that variable.
 This is because the number of NoData (fill values) may differ between the two files for that variable.
 So the number of valid pixel values (grid points) USED to compute the statistics may differ.

+    So the statistics for some variable may differ, because the number of its "NoData" (fill) values differ; these are set to -9999.0 in the script.

+    The --outdir (or -o) flag is required in which the text file is written to.
+    The --plot (-p) flag is optional to create output plots.
+These PNG plots, if created, also go to the output directory specified by --outdir (or -o flag).

 ###### INSTALLATION: